Teoneag/Table-Editor/README.md

   - Named functions with variable nr of args: pow, sqrt, qbs, log, log10, exp, sin, cos, tan, min, max, sum, avg
   - References to table cells: A1, ZZ3
     - live formula update (when you change a cell, all cells that depend on it are updated)
+  - the design is very modular, so it's easy to add new functions or operators

 ## Design choices